lwchkg/nibbles_vbnet/README.md

   In the QBasic game, Sammy (player 1) always get the score.

 * It is possible to have one player levelling up and the other dying at the same time.
-  In the QBasic game, levlling up makes the other snake not to die.
+  In the QBasic game, levelling up makes the other snake not to die.

 * The bug of the rotating stars in the introduction screen is fixed.

+## Todo

+* Make the game runnable on Linux using Mono.
+  Ideally the same binary should run on both platforms.